 Learn more about Bryan Hinton

-Bryan Hinton joined Health Catalyst in 2012 and currently serves as the SVP and General Manager of DOS Platform Business.
+Bryan Hinton joined Health Catalyst in 2012 and currently serves as the Chief Technology Officer.
 He has been instrumental in the development and integration of the Health Catalyst Data Operating System (DOS™)—Health Catalyst’s primary technology platform.
 Prior to joining Health Catalyst, Bryan spent 4 years with The Church of Jesus Christ of Latter-Day Saints and 7 years with Intel.
 While at the LDS Church, he led the .NET Development Center of Excellence and was responsible for setting the architectural guidance of all .NET projects across the company.
 As a senior software engineer at Intel, he was responsible for the development and implementation of Intel’s factory data warehouse product that was installed at Intel factories worldwide.
 Bryan carries a deep technical experience and understanding across all facets of software engineering with an emphasis on adopting software engineering practices as part of the data engineering process.
 He is passionate about building software and creating healthy engineering environments and teams.
 He believes deeply that curiosity and continuous learning are necessary skills to be fostered and encouraged for a successful team, and is an advocate for a healthy work-life balance.
 Bryan graduated from Brigham Young University in Provo, UT with a BS in Computer Science.

 Read articles by Bryan Hinton